fupip/pyTime/README.md

 # pyTime

-pyTime is a python library for extract DateTime from chinese sentence.
+pyTime is a python library for extract DateTime from chinese sentences.